cometaj2/huckle/README.rst

     - All media types

-- Supports streaming via STDIN/STDOUT with a fixed chunk size of 16834:
+- Supports streaming:

-    - It's possible to stream VERY large files.
+    - Handles very large STDIN/STDOUT streams (fixed chunk size of 16834)

 To Do
 -----